a20351766/udo.1.4.0/docs/source/config_update.md

 for enough signatures to come back.
 These signatures can then be stitched together and submitted.
-This makes life a bit more difficult for the Admin who created the config update (forcing them to deal with a file per signer) but is the recommended workflow for users which are developing Fabric management applications.
+This makes life a bit more difficult for the Admin who created the config update (forcing them to deal with a file per signer) but is the recommended workflow for users which are developing UDO management applications.

 Once the config has been added to the ledger, it will be a best practice to